 Aligning with the Policies and Objectives set forth by the Local Authority, it is evident that the proposed exclusion of the subject site from the 'RZLT - Draft Annual Map' serves to promote appropriate development and economic growth within the South County Dublin, and more specifically Cookstown.
-At present, the Landowner is actively marketing the industrial property and seeking a new tenant in line with the Policies and Objectives set for the area.
+The Landowner is committed to promoting the existing and continued use of the site for temporary emergency accommodation and subsequent office use in line with the Policies and Objectives set for the area.